Rakul Preet Singh: Career fluctuations (2019–present)

 Her first release in 2022 came with the action film Attack, co-starring John Abraham and Jacqueline Fernandez, a Lakshya Raj Anand's directorial debut.
 It received mixed reviews.
 This was followed by the release of Runway 34 in which she starred alongside Ajay Devgn and Amitabh Bachchan.
 Both the films where commercial failures.
 She also featured in Indra Kumar's slice-of-life comedy Thank God alongside Devgn and Sidharth Malhotra, which was a box office failure.
 Her next release was Anubhuti Kashyap's Doctor G in which she was paired opposite Ayushmann Khurrana.
 Doctor G received positive reviews from the critics and was average at the box office.
 Rakul also paired up with Akshay Kumar in Cuttputtli which was released on Disney+ Hotstar.

 Her first release in 2023 was the social family entertainer film Chhatriwali directed by Tejas Prabha Vijay Deoskar.
 The film was released on Zee5.
 She received praise from the critics for her performance.
 The Hindu noted that Singh "shines" in her role.
 This was followed by Boo and I Love You, both released on JioCinema.

 Singh had two Tamil film releases in 2024 with S. Shankar's vigilante-action film Indian 2 opposite Siddharth, and science fiction film Ayalaan opposite Sivakarthikeyan.
 Both films emerged among the year's highest grossing Tamil films, though the former bombed at the box office.

 In her first film release of 2025, Singh played a physiotherapist, dealing with her fiancé ex-wife in Mudassar Aziz's Mere Husband Ki Biwi, alongside Arjun Kapoor and Bhumi Pednekar.
 Anuj Kumar of The Hindu found her performance to be similar to her free-spirited character in De De Pyaar De.
+She also reprised her role as Ayesha Khurana in the sequel film, De De Pyaar De 2.

+In 2026, she will appear as Shurpanakha in Nitesh Tiwari's Ramayana.

 Personal life

-In 2021, Singh made her relationship with actor-producer Jackky Bhagnani, official.
+In 2021, Singh announced that she was in a relationship with actor-producer Jackky Bhagnani.
 On 21 February 2024, Singh married Bhagnani in a traditional Hindu wedding ceremony in Goa.
 Up until her wedding, Singh lived in Hyderabad, later shifted to Mumbai permanently where she owns a house as well.